phstc/phstc.github.com/_posts/2015-03-14-sidekiq-vs-shoryuken-(aws-sqs).md

 Before Sidekiq, [Resque](https://github.com/resque/resque) was the main option to go for background jobs for many Rubyists.
 But Sidekiq changed that, mainly because it uses threads instead of process forking (Resque).
 No matter how many improvements MRI is receiving on process forking, we can't get the same performance (usage of resources) using forks as we get with threads.
 You can check some [Sidekiq testimonials](https://github.com/mperham/sidekiq/wiki/Testimonials) confirming that.

-But the game is changing again - it's time to Shoryuken.
+But the game is changing again - it's Shoryuken time.

 With Sidekiq: